PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 Checkboxes allow:
 - to select one or many fields/toggles
 - to enable selected fields/toggles
-- to apply a different configuration for the selected shop or group
+- to apply a different configuration for the selected store or group
 - the merchant to see which parameters have a different value for the selected store or group

 ![Multistore checkboxes](/assets/images/2021/06/multistore_checkboxes.png)